After Charlottesville, thousands expected to attend Boston counter-protests

 Chapman founded the Fraternal Order of Alt Knights, which is to be the “tactical defensive arm” of McInnes’ mens-rights organization, the Proud Boys.

-Nevertheless, Medlar maintains the rally’s aims are nonviolent and will promote free speech of all — except hate groups.
+Nevertheless, Medlar maintains the rally’s aims are nonviolent and will promote free speech for all — except hate groups.

-"We absolutely denounce the KKK, neo-Nazis, ID Evropa [Identify Evropa], Vanguard — all these legit hate groups.
+"We absolutely denounce the KKK, neo-Nazis, ID Evropa, Vanguard — all these legit hate groups.
 We have nothing to do with them and you don’t want them here, we don’t want them here,” Medlar said, according to NBC Boston.
 “If they want to come have their own rally, we don’t want any part of it.”